eirikt/default-webapp-vue-vite-vercel/README.md

 ```shell
 pnpm vercel project list
 ```
-If not yet signed in, cancel the routine, or choose e.g. the "Continue with Email" option.
+If not yet signed in, cancel the routine, or choose e.g., the "Continue with Email" option.
 This will lead you to signing in (and creating an account at Vercel if you not already have one).
 The default account plan is "Hobby", and is free of charge.
 See https://vercel.com/pricing/